musesum/MuFlo/README.md

 c (x 0…1, y 0…1)

 cubic(0.25) // cubic curve for last 0.25 seconds
-a ^ cubic // animate inputs from b,c
+a ^ cubic // animate changes to a on a cubic curve

 ```
 Plugins may be declared inline and sync